corrode/corrode.github.io/content/blog/simple/index.md

 My advice is to only make something generic if you need to switch out the implementation *right now*.
 Resist premature generalization!
-(Which is related -- but not identical to -- premature optimization.)
+(Which is related—but not identical to—premature optimization.)

 "We might need it in the future" is a dangerous statement.
 Be careful with that assumption because it's hard to predict the future. [^future]